mario-bermonti/academic-website-template/README.md

 This helps facilitate the process of adding new information because the `yaml` files are very easy and intuitive to use, even if you don't know any programming.
-These files follow a *bullet* or outline format and just require you to *list* the contents you want displayed in your page.
+These files follow a *bullet* or outline format and just require you to *list* the contents you want displayed in the page.

 For example, the Research page presents all the information that you include in the `Research.md` file and then it includes the research projects